GOTAM672/GSoC-Gnome-Proposal/README.md

 ## What city and country will you reside in during the summer?

 I will stay at my college in Pala, Kerala, India

+## What applications/libraries of GNOME will the proposed work modify or create?

+GNOME Settings (aka gnome-control-center)

+## What benefits does your proposed work have for GNOME and its community?

+The goal of this project is to create a new system panel that will provide users with a unified interface for managing various settings by moving <b>Date & Time, Users, Region & Language,</b>
+and <b>About</b> panels, and Implementing a <b>Remote Desktop</b> page into the new system panel.

+By creating a new system panel, we can provide a more streamlined and user-friendly experience for GNOME users.
+This will also make it easier for users to find the panel they’re looking for.